soliev-hasan/interrogation/PM2_SETUP.md

 1. **If frontend doesn't work with `vite preview`:**

    - Make sure you've built the frontend: `npm run build`
-   - Check if port 5173 is available
+   - Check if port 4000 (or configured PORT) is available
+   - **If you get rollup errors on Ubuntu/Linux:**
+     ```bash
+     ./scripts/fix-rollup-ubuntu.sh
+     ```
+     This will reinstall dependencies with the correct platform-specific rollup binary

 2. **If Node backend fails:**